Phoebe and Her Unicorn: Influences

 Simpson drew inspiration from her real life.
 Phoebe herself is loosely based on Simpson's own personality.
 Phoebe's best friend, Max, is based on Simpson's husband David.
 Dakota, a fellow schoolmate of Phoebe who initially teases her until she learns about the unicorn, was an amalgamation of several students that had given Simpson trouble when she was younger, but also incorporates elements of her younger sister Nicole.
 Phoebe's parents are based on Simpson's friends who have become parents themselves but "they're also still the same weird people they were before they had kids".
 Marigold is based partially on the unicorn character in the work The Last Unicorn by Peter S. Beagle.
-Marigold's name was based the results of using Simpson's own name in an online unicorn name generator.
+Marigold's name was based on the results of using Simpson's own name in an online unicorn name generator.

 The design of the unicorns draws inspiration from Medieval depictions, including the series of tapestries entitled The Lady and the Unicorn and The Hunt of the Unicorn.
 Marigold is drawn with cloven hooves and a swan-shaped body.
 The latter set of tapestries was referenced in the opening sequence of The Last Unicorn.
 Simpson has stated that the book was one of the inspirations for her comic strip.

-The strip has been favorably compared to Calvin & Hobbes with a feminine slant; in contrast to Calvin & Hobbes, where the character of Hobbes is only a stuffed tiger doll that Calvin imagines is alive, Marigold the unicorn has to use magic to appear as unremarkable.
+The strip has been favorably compared to Calvin and Hobbes with a feminine slant; in contrast to Calvin and Hobbes, where the character of Hobbes is only a stuffed tiger doll that Calvin imagines is alive, Marigold the unicorn has to use magic to appear as unremarkable.

 Publications

-In addition, translations of the comic are published in Poland, Germany, Russia, Portugal and Spain.
+In addition, translations of the comic are published in France (renamed as Lucie et sa licorne), Germany (as Fibi und ihr Einhorn) Spain (as Cloe y su unicornio), Portugal (as Bia e o Unicórnio), Poland, Russia and Hungary (as Phoebe és az egyszarvú).